Juan-VC-gh/Hackintosh-macOS-Dell-G7-7588/README.md

 * Wifi/Bluetooth: BCM94352Z (part: 08XRYC)
 * Ethernet: Qualcomm Atheros Killer E2400

 The above configuration is my current setup.
 I only swapped the NVMe drive and the Intel wifi/bt card.
-Any NVMe will most likely work while for wireless networking there are not much good options, check the [What works?](https://juan-vc.github.io/oc-g7-guide/what-works/work-notWork.html#what-works) section from the guide for more info.
+Any NVMe will most likely work while for wireless networking there are not many good options, check the [What works?](https://juan-vc.github.io/oc-g7-guide/what-works/work-notWork.html#what-works) section from the guide for more info.

 ## Guide